open-atmos/PySDM/README.md

   multi-core CPUs.
 It uses the just-in-time compilation technique based on the LLVM infrastructure.

-The **Pythran backend** uses the ahead-of-time compilation approach (also using LLVM) and offers an alternative implementation of the multi-threaded parallelism in PySDM.

 The **ThrustRTC** backend offers GPU-resident operation of PySDM leveraging the [SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) parallelisation model.
-Note that, as of ThrustRTC v0.2.1, only Python 3.7 is supported by the ThrustRTC PyPI package (i.e., manual installation is needed for other versions of Python).

 The dependencies of PySDM examples and test subpackages are summarised in the [requirements.txt](https://github.com/atmos-cloud-sim-uj/PySDM/blob/master/requirements.txt)